-In case it is detected that any mortgage loans have hidden defects or breached any of the representations, the seller will agree to repair the hidden defect within 15 days following its identification or notification.
-In case the above is not possible, the seller will replace the corresponding mortgage loans with another of similar characteristics with respect to maturity profile, interest rate, notional, and LTV level, so long as is acceptable to Santander de Titulización S.G.F.T., S.A..
+In case it is detected that any mortgage loans have hidden defects or have breached any of the representations, the seller will agree to repair the hidden defect within 15 days following its identification or notification.
+In case the above is not possible, the seller will replace the corresponding mortgage loans with another of similar characteristics with respect to maturity profile, interest rate, notional, and loan-to-value level if approved by Santander de Titulización S.G.F.T., S.A.

 Any expenses incurred with the repair or replacement of such loans will be paid by the seller.
-In the event the seller is not able to replace or repair the affected loans within 15 business days from notification, the management company will request the seller to buy back the affected loans, including accrued and unpaid interest and deposit such amounts in the fund's Treasury Account.
+In the event the seller is not able to replace or repair the affected loans within ten business days from notification, the management company will request the seller to buy back the affected loans, including accrued and unpaid interest and deposit such amounts in the issuer's Treasury Account.

-For unsecured loans, if any hidden defects or breach of any of the representations occurs and is identified, the seller will agree to repurchase the loan (together with any accrued and unpaid interest) within 15 days following its identification or notification and deposit such amounts in the fund's Treasury Account.
+For unsecured loans, if any hidden defects or breach of any of the representations occurs and is identified, the seller will agree to repurchase the loan (together with any accrued and unpaid interest) within 15 days following its identification or notification and deposit such amounts in the Issuer's Treasury Account.